-Marten & Co considers Sareum's TYK2/JAK1 compounds to form the core of the investment case and, given the current unusual circumstances, its interest in the SRA737 licensing deal likely to provide upside, pending clarification of future funding arrangements.
+QuotedData's model assumes that Sareum's TYK2/JAK1 compounds to form the core of the investment case and, given the current circumstances, its interest in the SRA737 licensing deal likely to provide upside, pending clarification of future funding arrangements.

-Unfortunately, it is highly problematic to try to calculate a value (based on an NPV, for example) for preclinical-stage assets, as these are highly sensitive to a number of unknowns (such as targeted indications, timelines, probabilities of success etc) and if conservative assumptions are made, they would in any case tend to provide a misleading negative value.
+Unfortunately, it is highly problematic to try to calculate a value (based on an NPV, for example) for preclinical-stage assets, as these are highly sensitive to a number of unknowns (such as targeted indications, timelines, probabilities of success etc) and if conservative assumptions are made, they would in any case tend to provide a negative value at this point.
 Such compounds, however, are typically thought to have a value in the industry of ~\$20-30m, based on the upfront values in M&A transactions (such as Amgen's purchase of Nuevolution, earlier this year).

-Nevertheless, Marten & Co considers increasing visibility of Sareum's cancer-focused TYK2 programme SDC-1802 - based on the recent data presentation - and similarly good progress with the higher profile autoimmune candidate SDC-1801 to have boosted the notional value of the two combined TYK2i assets to c.£20-25m.
+Nevertheless, QuotedData's model considers increasing visibility of Sareum's cancer-focused TYK2 programme SDC-1802 - based on the recent data presentation - and similarly good progress with the higher profile autoimmune candidate SDC-1801 to have boosted the notional value of the two combined TYK2i assets to around £20-25m.
 This indicative value is based on a review of values of upfronts obtained in licensing agreements for preclinical-stage autoimmune assets, again heavily discounted, and based on the experience of the analyst.
 It is also worth stressing that economics obtained in licensing deals can - and usually would be - much larger than these sums, sometimes by several orders of magnitude.

-As noted earlier, we feel it is prudent at this time to consider the value of SRA737 to be impaired, pending resolution of the current uncertainty by Sierra, and have ascribed a figure in the order of £5m.
-Marten & Co had previously estimated a value of c.£20m, based on a strategy of tumour agnostic development.
+As noted earlier, QuotedData's model suggests that the value of SRA737 has been reduced for now, pending resolution of the current uncertainty by Sierra, and have ascribed a figure in the order of £5m.
+QuotedData's model previously had an estimated value in the region of £20m, based on a strategy of tumour agnostic development.

-Given the uncertainty over SRA737's development and the presumed impairment in its value, there is little point in updating our valuation from last year.
-As a reminder, we established a value for Sareum's interest in SRA737, by making assumptions about the size and timing of future milestones (which, as is usual, have mostly not been disclosed) in the licensing deal.
+Given the uncertainty over SRA737's development and the presumed reduction in its value, there is little point in updating QuotedData's valuation from last year.
+As a reminder, QuotedData's model suggested a value for Sareum's interest in SRA737, by making assumptions about the size and timing of future milestones (which, as is usual, have mostly not been disclosed) in the licensing deal.
 These would in theory remain in any sub-licensing arrangement, but the timing of their trigger points will likely be delayed by one year or more, even if a deal is concluded soon.
-For completeness, we have summarised the milestone and royalty income assumptions in Figure 6, although any future development will probably focus on anogenital cancer and possibly in combination with a checkpoint inhibitor in as-yet undefined indications.